Overview

 You do not lose marks for wrong answers, so it’s worth attempting all questions.

-Candidates can book a time slot on any of these test days though please note that tests in China will be available on only one day per test sitting.
-They will take place on the second day listed above for each test.
+Candidates can book a time slot on any of the test days, but though please note that tests in China will be available on only one day per test sitting.
+They will take place on the second day listed.
 For more details, please visit the UAT-UK website.

 It is your responsibility to book and sit your test within the testing window.